Assessment and Screening for Field Hockey

 Finally, let's take a look at how to assess a hockey player's running abilities.
 The running demands of hockey are fairly high, with players often being asked to run considerable distances.

-The key running qualities that need to be addressed include maximal speed, repeat sprint ability, and aerobic capacity
+The key running qualities that need to be addressed include maximal speed, repeat sprint ability, and aerobic capacity.

 Once these key areas have been established, you will have a much clearer ideas of what your physical capabilities are.
 This then allows us to put a programme together for you in a highly specific manner.
 This is one of the reasons why athletes on our Hockey Performance Programme complete a comprehensive assessment process when they join the programme.